 Fatal error: Allowed memory size of x bytes exhausted (tried to allocate x bytes) in /path/to/php/script

-or like this:
+Or like this:

 PHP Fatal error: Out of memory (allocated x) (tried to allocate x bytes) in /path/to/php/script

-So for example, if two or more scripts are requested simultaneously, each is completely independent from the other.
+So, for example, if two or more scripts are requested simultaneously, each is completely independent of the other.
 They do not share the memory_limit setting.
-Remember PHP is NOT designed for multithreading.
-It’s impossible for PHP to share memory between single-threaded scripts.
-So if five PHP scripts are simultaneously using 100MB each, that would total 500MB of PHP memory usage, and a PHP memory limit of 128M or 1G does not change or affect that.
+Remember, PHP is not designed for and does not support multithreading.
+Thus, if five PHP scripts simultaneously use 100 MB each, that would consume 500 MB of total PHP memory usage on the server.
+Yet, in this scenario, a PHP memory_limit setting of ‘256M’ per script would not be hit.

-The include statement takes all the text/code/markup that exists in the specified file and copies it into the file that uses the include statement.
+“The include statement takes all the text/code/markup that exists in the specified file and copies it into the file that uses the include statement.
 The require() function is identical to include(), except that it handles errors differently.
 If an error occurs, the include() function generates a warning, but the script will continue execution.
-The require() generates a fatal error, and the script will stop.
+The require() generates a fatal error, and the script will stop.” – W3schools.

-The require_once() statement is identical to require() except PHP will check if the file has already been included, and if so, not include (require) it again.” – php.net
+“The require_once() statement is identical to require() except PHP will check if the file has already been included, and if so, not include (require) it again.” – php.net

 PHP memory_limit is per-script, just as a highway’s speed limit is per-vehicle.